 Flour and Coconut

 Bob’s Red Mill Paleo flour is made from almond and coconut flours, plus arrowroot starch and tapioca starch.
 This all-purpose flour is free of grains, gluten, dairy, and beans and the blend is very fine like regular flour.
 Buy it on Thrivemarket.com for the best price.
-Get your shredded unsweetened coconut there too.
+Get your shredded unsweetened coconut and oil there too.
+If you’re concerned about the health benefits of coconut oil, read this post.

 First, scrub the carrots clean.
 I use Eat Cleaner.
 They make refillable sprays or buy a bag of the Food Grade Wash to fill up a sink and wash all of your produce at once.
 That is efficient if you wash a lot of produce at once for juicing (like I do).
 To grate your carrots, use the large holes on a handheld or box grater.
 You can peel the carrots or leave the peel on, either way.
 You get more nutrition with the peel on.